Skip to content

 Trusted Setup Problem in Depth

-Toxic waste is setup randomness.
+Toxic waste is the secret setup exponent τ.
 If retained, forged proofs for false statements become possible and soundness collapses.

 Verification keys cannot detect forgeries made by a party holding toxic waste.
 This is a catastrophic failure mode.

-MPC ceremonies chain contributions from many participants; security holds if at least one honest participant deletes their randomness.
+MPC ceremonies chain contributions from many participants; the combined secret is their product τ = τ₁·τ₂·…·τₙ, so security holds if at least one honest participant deletes their factor.

 Groth16 compromise is circuit-scoped to the affected phase-2 setup, while universal setup compromise can affect all circuits using that SRS.